sarahannblackledge/GENIUSII/README.md

   2. Patient ID: GENIUSII
   3. **Tick 'Retain UIDs'**

 Note: there is no date information in the US dicom metadata when exported from Clarity to RayStation.
 Although it is theoretically possible to sort through a huge dump of US dicom data and determine which individual files correspond to a single 3D image, it is *impossible* to trace back which date/fraction these images came from.

-Therefore, the export process in this step is quite tedious, as each US
+Therefore, the export process in this step is quite tedious, as each US needs to be exported individually into an appropriately named folder (i.e. US_Jul01) so you can work out which US corresponds to which CBCT/CT.
+Don't lump US and CBCT/CT data into the same folders.

+### Step 5: Convert US dicom data from each individual folder (Local machine) into niftis organized by patient name and date
+Upon successfuly export of the US data, you should have many directories; each labelled as 'US_MMMDD' and containing the dicom files corresponding to the date in the directory name.
+Run the following code for each folder separately (so if you have 20 folders, you'll need to run the following code 20 times).
+This will convert the dicoms into nifti files and automatically save them in the 'images' sub-directory corresponding to your patient name (see Destination File Structure).

+ 1. raystationUSdcm_to_nifti.py

+  Inputs:

+    1. dcm_dir_us: full file path to the directory where the US dicoms have been saved (exported from RayStation)

+    2. save_dir: full file path to the directory where you wish to save the nifti files. i.e. save_dir = '/Users/sblackledge/Documents/GENIUSII_exports/nifti_dump/images/g01'

+Output:

+    1. nii.gz file of CBCT that has been registered/resampled to the CTref.
+Note: no date or name information is stored in the metadata of these nifti files, so they are considered fully anonymized.
+HOWEVER, the nifti filename contains the study date by default.
+I recommend changing this manually retrospectively once all desired data has been converted to nifti format (e.g. Fraction1.nii.gz).